hasib2003/Learnable-TCAV/readme.md

 ---

-## Overview

-Spurious correlations are common in deep learning models, where they learn to associate irrelevant features (shortcuts) with the target label.
-This repository introduces a *learnable CAV-based regularization* technique that constrains the model from aligning its decision boundary with those undesired features.

-The implementation supports:
-- Learnable concept vectors (CAVs) for interpretability.
-- Gradient-based regularization integrated with the BCE loss.
-- Easy extension to other architectures and datasets.

----

 ## Dataset

 The dataset used for experiments is a modified version of the **Cats and Dogs Classification Dataset**, sourced from Kaggle: